When we interviewed some ex-clients they gave us some brilliant quotes that...

 1. The caller refuses to tell you who they are

 Sometimes, for security, a company may ask you to confirm that you’re the person they’re looking for (e.g. ‘hello, Can I speak to John Smith, please?’).
-However, they wouldn’t launch into demands for payment without telling you who they were.
+However, they wouldn’t launch into demands for payment without telling you who they were and they shouldn’t ask you for all of your personal details.

 2. The caller’s unable to provide info on who the debt’s owed to